DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 ## GNU riscv cross compiler toolchain

 First, we'll grab the gnu toolchain.
 In order to do so, we need to specify that this toolchain is cross compiled.
-Nix makes this easy.
-The nixpkgs repo defines a function in its `default.nix` file:
+The nixpkgs repo defines a function in its `default.nix` file.
+I'm informally abusing notation to use `{}` to denote an attribute set containing some type of metadata.

 ```
 {system information} -> {package definitions}
 ```

-In order to invoke that function, we run `import` which tells nix to execute the function in the `default.nix` and return the result.
-In this case, we must some system information in an attribute set argument to this function: specifically that our host system (denoted `localSystem`) is `x8664` linux and our target system (denoted `crossSystem`) is riscv linux.
-We include the triples and some information:
+We run `import` which tells nix to execute the `nixpkgs` function in its `default.nix` and return the result.
+In this case, we must provide some system information in an argument to this function: specifically that our host system (denoted `localSystem`) is `x8664` linux and our target system (denoted `crossSystem`) is riscv linux.
+We include the triples and ABI information:

 ```nix
 riscvPkgs = import nixpkgs {